 Roasting Strategies with BT/IT Profiles: What You Need to Know

-We are releasing three brand-new resources today to help you get started with the new profile type.
+There are three resources to help you get started with the new profile type.
 Over on our YouTube channel, you’ll find an in-depth video all about BT/IT profiles from coffee-roasting expert Christopher Feran.
 On our support portal, we’ve published a step-by-step guide to designing and troubleshooting your profile.
-And finally, in this post, we’ll share some tips on optimising your profile, explain why BT/IT profiles are so powerful — and set you up with some sample profiles to start your journey.
+And finally, in this post, we share some tips on optimizing your profile, explain why BT/IT profiles are so powerful — and set you up with some sample profiles to start your journey.

 BT/IT profiles are only available on machines equipped with an inlet temperature sensor — but if you haven’t upgraded your machine yet, you can use BT/Power profiles in a very similar way.